 What is Office of Foreign Assets Control (OFAC)?

-Through its programs, OFAC prohibits U.S. an individual or entity from doing business with designated entities, including foreign governments, individuals, and groups, and imposes restrictions on their financial transactions and asset holdings.
-OFAC maintains a list of Specially Designated Nationals and Blocked Persons (SDN List) identifying individuals and organizations subject to U.S. sanctions.
+Through its programs, OFAC prohibits a U.S. individual or entity from doing business with designated entities, including foreign governments, individuals, and groups, and imposes restrictions on their financial transactions and assets.
+OFAC maintains a list of Specially Designated Nationals and Blocked Persons (SDN) identifying individuals and entities subject to U.S. sanctions.

 OFAC enforces two main categories of sanctions: